For Gaza shop owners, building back could take years

 “I signed a lease yesterday,” he said, pointing to a side street a block away.
 “What else can we do but work?”

-Miriam Berger contributed to this story from Jerusalem.
+Miriam Berger in Jerusalem contributed to this report.